tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 97 (DuFr).md

 ***Character advancement: everyone reaches level 14 after defeating Rhodar von Glauer***
 ***New treasure acquired in Ursk: [[Treasure from Ursk]]***
 ### Summary
-- The Dunmar Fellowship defeated the vampire Rhodar von Glauer after a fierce battle in a darkened chamber.
+- The [[Dunmar Fellowship]] defeated the vampire [[Rhodar von Glauer]] after a fierce battle in a darkened chamber.
-- Dewalth destroyed von Glauer's remnants in his coffin, finding valuable items amidst the imminent collapse of Shadowkeep.
+- [[Delwath]] destroyed von Glauer's remnants in his coffin, finding valuable items amidst the imminent collapse of [[Shadowkeep]].
-- The group narrowly escaped Shadowkeep with loot, evading wraiths and leaving a venom troll behind.
+- The group narrowly escaped [[Shadowkeep]] with loot, evading wraiths and leaving a venom troll behind.
-- Through the Dream spell, the party learned of terrorist attacks by their doppelgängers in Chardon and discussed countermeasures.
+- Through the *Dream* spell, the party learned of terrorist attacks by their doppelgängers in [[Chardon]] and discussed countermeasures.
-- Upon returning to Voknaz Manor, the adventurers received the Jade Piece of Rai's Hand and learned of political complications.
+- Upon returning to [[Voknaz Manor]], the adventurers received a [[Jade Piece of Rai's Hand]] and learned of political complications.
-- Seeker teleported the party to Nevium, positioning them for their next quest to find another Jade Piece.
+- [[Seeker]] teleported the party to [[Nevium]], positioning them for their next quest to find another Jade Piece.

 ### Timeline
 - (DR:: 1749-05-03), afternoon: Defeat [[Rhodar von Glauer]].
 Escape the collapsing [[Shadowkeep]], leaving the venom troll in the ruins.
 Speak with [[Lyra]] via *Dream*, learning of events in [[Chardon]].